 Heart Failure Navigator: Taking a Pit Stop for You

 Caregiving is tough, particularly when you care for a loved one with a complicated condition like heart failure.
 While it is easier said than done, as a caregiver it’s important to take time for your own physical and mental health, so that you can stay strong enough to provide care for your loved one.
-Talk to your own health care provider about your caregiving situation to identify any red flags.
+Heart Failure Caregiver Navigator can help you identify and address any red flags in your caregiving situation by talking to your own health care provider about your caregiving situation to identify any red flags.

 These resources can remind you of the importance of self-care.